dylkot/cNMF/README.md

 You can read more about the method in the publication [here](https://elifesciences.org/articles/43803).
 In addition, the analyses in that paper are available for exploration and re-execution on [Code Ocean](https://codeocean.com/2018/11/20/identifying-gene-expression-programs-of-cell-type-identity-and-cellular-activity-with-single-cell-rna-seq/code).
 You can read more about how to run the cNMF pipeline in this README and can test it out with example data in the included [tutorial on simulated data](Tutorials/analyze_simulated_example_data.ipynb) and [PBMC tutorial dataset](Tutorials/analyze_pbmc_example_data.ipynb).

 # Updates from version 1.1
+ - Increased the threshold for ignoring genes with low mean expression for determining high-variance genes from a TPM of 0.01 to 0.5.
+Some users were identifying uninterpretable programs with very low usage except in a tiny number of cells.
+We suspect that this was due to including genes as high-variance that are detected in a small number of cells.
+This change in the default parameter will help offset that problem in most cases.
  - Updated import of NMF for compatibility with scikit-learn versions >22
  - Colorbar for heatmaps included with consensus matrix plot